Be a Green Kid

 Sometimes people call ours a "throwaway society."
 That means that we're a little too willing to throw away old stuff and buy new stuff.
 Many times, even if you no longer need something, someone else just might.
 For instance, if your baby brother outgrows his plastic basketball hoop, why not give it to another family who has a little kid?
 That's one less plastic basketball set that they need to buy.
 It's also one less large plastic toy that needs to be produced, packaged, and shipped to the toy store.

-Here are some additional ways to reuse the stuff you have:
+Here are some other ways to reuse the stuff you have:

 - Choose reusable travel cups instead of disposable paper or plastic cups.